 What happens on the day?

-HM Courts & Tribunals Service provide guidance (leaflet T243 – use the link to court and tribunal forms) on what will happen at the hearing, which we recommend you read in addition to our notes.
+HM Courts & Tribunals Service provide guidance (leaflet T242) on what will happen at the hearing, and GOV.UK has some simple information, all of which we recommend you read in addition to our notes.
 Importantly, you can take someone along with you, even if they are only there for moral support.

 Depending on how your case is being dealt with, proceedings of the tribunal may vary in formality, but the following gives an outline of how the hearing might flow.